0xjrx/ICMPwn/README.md

 # ICMPwn

 **ICMPwn** is a pair of Python scripts designed to transfer and reconstruct data by encapsulating it within ICMP echo-request and echo-reply packets.
 This technique can be used for data exfiltration, covert communication, or experimenting with ICMP-based data transfer methods.
+This is just a proof of concept for a Network Security course at DHBW Mannheim.

 ## Overview